olatzjau/planetatxoak/README.md

 # planetatxoak
-project to colonize mars by bike
+project to colonize mars by bike (bai, bai, z-kin)